Leonard Cutler: Career

 Cutler worked at Hewlett-Packard Laboratories (1957–1999), where he developed oscillators, atomic frequency standards and designed atomic chronometers.
 In 1999, he went on to work at Agilent Technologies, a spin-off from H-P, where he developed quartz oscillators, atomic clocks, and used the Global Positioning System to synchronize clocks worldwide.
 Towards the end of his time there, he concentrated on designs related to the chip scale atomic clock.

 In 1964, Leonard Cutler and his colleague Al Bagley invented the first all-solid-state cesium-beam chronometer known as the HP5060A Cesium Beam Clock.
 The clock measured international time within a microsecond and increased the accuracy of time tracking from a millisecond held by its predecessors.
 Shortly after the clock's invention, its frequency standard was adopted by the US National Institute of Standards and technology and scientific centers around the world.

 In 1967, his cesium "flying clock" was used in flights around the world to bring timekeeping accuracy down to about 0.1 microseconds.
 In 1972 and 1976, these same clocks were used in flight tests verifying Albert Einstein's theories of special and general relativity, showing that time does slow down the faster you move or the closer you are to a source of gravity, such as the Earth.

 In 1991, Cutler invented the HP 5071A, which is twice as accurate as its 1964 counterpart.
 Losing only a second of accuracy every 1.6 million years, it remains the most accurate commercial clock in the world, and accounts for 82% of the data used to keep the International Atomic Time Standard (as of 2006).
+The 5071A is now manufactured by Microchip in Beverly MA, along with the newer, higher performance model, the 5071B.

 Additional inventions

-Leonard and his colleagues invented and held patents for quartz oscillators and the two-frequency laser inferometer, which is used in fiber optics, integrated circuit manufacturing, physics and many other scientific fields of study today.
+Leonard and his colleagues invented and held patents for quartz oscillators and the two-frequency laser interferometer, which is used in fiber optics, integrated circuit manufacturing, physics and many other scientific fields of study today.